alfiehanssen/ThreeSixtyPlayer/README.md

 Currently, the player supports:

 - Spherical equirectangular monoscopic video
-- Spherical equirectangular stereoscopic top/bottom video
+- Spherical equirectangular stereoscopic top/bottom video (note: much work still to do on stereo configuration)

 ###Usage

-Coming soon...
+####To build the demo

+Clone the repo:

+`git@github.com:alfiehanssen/ThreeSixtyPlayer.git`

+Prepare pods:

+`pod install && pod update`

+Open the `ThreeSixtyPlayer.xcworkspace` and build the `Demo-iOS` target.

+💥💥💥

+####To consume as a Cocoapod

+Add this to your podfile:

+`pod 'ThreeSixtyPlayer', '0.0.1'`

+🌱🌱🌱